 - Place the cut out shapes carefully on a large baking tray lined with baking paper.
 Bake the shapes in a preheated oven for about 10 minutes or until they are starting to turn golden.
 Let the cookie pieces sit on the tray for 10 minutes to cool before transferring to a wire rack to cool completely.

-- Make the royal icing.
-In the bowl of a stand mixer, place the egg whites and begin whipping until frothy.
-Add in the icing sugar a tablespoon at a time and continue beating until it has all been combined.
-Add in the vanilla and continue beating until a thick and shiny mixture appears.
+- Make the royal icing according to instructions in the post.
 If it’s too stiff add a very small amount of water a little at a time until the mixture is smooth but be careful not to add too much as you want to make sure the icing will stand on its own.

 - Assemble the gingerbread house.
 Select a flat cake stand or plate that you want to serve it on.
 Layout the sides of the house and make sure you know where the pieces need to sit so that the house is in the middle of the plate.
 Place a line of royal icing on the bottom of the front piece of the house and stick it to the serving plate.
 Hold it there for a minute or two so that it stays in place, from there, prop the piece between two cans so that your hands are free.
 Use more royal icing to glue the side piece to the plate and the font of the house, again holding in place for it to set.
 Repeat with the second side, followed by the back piece.
 Finally, place another line of royal icing along the joins on the inside of the house to reinforce it.

 - To complete the house, use the royal icing to stick the 2 roof pieces and carefully press them in place and hold to allow it to set.
 Set the house aside overnight for the icing to dry completely before decorating.
 Keep the remaining royal icing in and airtight container in the fridge until ready to decorate.